 Hemp quality varies by state.
 More reputable states, such as Colorado and Oregon, have longstanding hemp industries and rigorous testing guidelines.
 If information about the hemp isn’t available on the product description, contact the seller.

 When evaluating the product, you should look for certain terms, such as:

 However, in many cases it will be difficult to prove that these claims are true.
 The best way is to look for any available lab test results associated with a given manufacturer.

 Avoid products that make health-related claims

-CBD isn’t a prescription drug.
-It hasn’t undergone FDA testing to assess its safety and effectiveness in treating specific health problems, such as anxiety or headaches.
+Other CBD products haven’t undergone FDA testing to assess their safety and effectiveness in treating specific health problems, such as anxiety or headaches.

 Therefore, sellers aren’t allowed to make health-related claims about CBD.
 Those that do are breaking the law.

 Routine drug tests don’t screen for CBD.
 Instead, they typically detect THC or one of its metabolites.

 The person ordering the drug test could request to have CBD added to the list of substances being screened for.
 However, this is unlikely, especially in states where CBD is legal.